 On land, you can explore Doyden Castle, a National Trust property and one of the best Cornwall castles to stay in, and the unique and beautiful handmade ceramics at the Port Isaac Pottery Studio.
 Afterward, visit the Old Schoolhouse Gallery, which exhibits work from local artists and artisans, including paintings, pottery, and jewelry.

 About 10 miles / 16km from Port Isaac is the small coastal village of Tintagel, known for its dramatic natural scenery, 13th century castle, and connections to the legend of King Arthur.

 Legend has it that the medieval Tintagel Castle on a clifftop overlooking the ocean was the birthplace of King Arthur, who was possibly a warrior that led British armies against Saxon invaders in the 6th century, although historians cannot confirm King Arthur’s existence.

 You will also see Gallos, the King Arthur statue, an 8-foot-tall bronze sculpture by Rubin Eynon of a ghostly figure with a crown holding a sword, and Merlin’s Cave, beneath Tintagel Castle.
 This cave is said to be where the wizard Merlin once lived.

 Visit the 14th century Post Office, which now serves as a museum, and St Materiana’s Church.
 The small chapel sits on a hill overlooking Tintagel, offering visitors panoramic views of the village and the rugged coastline.

-Stroll around Tintagel village to see a charming mix of shops, cafes, galleries, and fascinating historical buildings.
+Take a stroll around the village as Tintagel has a charming mix of shops, cafes, and galleries, as well as some interesting historical buildings.